Cybersecurity Documentation Frequently Asked Questions (FAQs)

 How quickly can I receive my order?

-Turn around time is generally 1-2 business days.
+Turn around time is generally the same business day, but we give a buffer of 1-2 business days.
 Upon completing the online transaction, you will receive a confirmation e-mail.
 The completed product will be delivered to the e-mail address used to register at the time of purchase.

 As an IT consultant, can I custom-brand policies for my customer as a reseller?